 Following are examples of the types of uses and disclosures of your protected health care information that may be made by the hospital.

+Treatment.
 We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services, including consultations between health care providers regarding your care and referrals for health care from one health care provider to another.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 Therefore, the doctor may review your medical records to assess whether you have potentially complicating conditions like diabetes.

+Payment.
 Your protected health information will be used, as needed, to obtain payment for your health care services.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services we recommend for you such as; making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
 For example, prior to providing health care services, we may need to provide to your health plan information about your medical condition to determine whether the proposed course of treatment will be covered.
 When we subsequently bill the health plan for the services rendered to you, we can provide the health plan with information regarding your care if necessary to obtain payment.

+Health care operations.
 We may use or disclose, as-needed, your protected health information in order to support the business activities of our hospital.
 This includes activities related to treatment and payment, such as quality assurance activities, case management, risk management, receiving and responding to patient complaints, physician reviews, compliance programs, audits, business planning, development, management and administrative activities.